springfall2008/batpred/docs/predbat-plan-card.md

 Firstly install the [HTML template card](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-HTML-Jinja2-Template-card) in HACS:

 - In HACS, click on Frontend
-- Click in the *Search for downloaded or new repositories* and type 'HTML'
+- Click the blue *Explore and download repositories* button and type 'HTML'
-- Click on 'HTML Jinja2 Template card', then click 'Download' to install it
+- Click on 'HTML Jinja2 Template card', then click the blue 'Download', then 'Download' again to install it
 - When prompted to 'reload your browser', click 'Reload'

+*NB: Do not install the very similarly named 'Lovelace Html card', it won't work!
+You must install 'HTML Jinja2 Template card'.*

 Next, on a Home Assistant dashboard create a new card with the following configuration to display the Predbat plan: